nova-soma/H.A.D.E.S./README.md

 ## Status

 This is a design-stage research project.
-The whitepaper is a living document and the curated mid-level overview of the architecture; design docs hold the detailed history, and source code is ground truth where the two diverge.
+The design-paper is a living document and the curated mid-level overview of the architecture; design docs hold the detailed history, and source code is ground truth where the two diverge if at all.
+The design is meant to be flexible, allowing each HADES instance to build and rebuild itself using unique methods and tools.

 ## License

 HADES is dual-licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) and the Server Side Public License.
 Copyright (c) 2026 Nova soma labs, LLC.
-See the whitepaper's license section for full terms.
+See the license section for full terms.